- Legal Responsibility

 Bullying is defined as ‘behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally’.
 A bully is defined as 'a person who habitually seeks to harm or intimidate those whom they perceive as vulnerable' (The Diana Award).

 Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim.

 It can be inflicted on a child by another child or an adult.
-Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
-It might be motivated by actual differences between children, or perceived differences.
+Bullying can take many forms (for instance, cyber-bullying via text messages, use of social media or the internet),.

 It can take many forms, but the three main types are: